Hiflylabs/hiflylabs-analytics-engineering-handbook/src/yml.md

 - Generate boilerplate sql for importing referenced models as CTEs (`generate_model_import_ctes`)

 ### Usage note
-- Calling the macros using the `dbt run-operation` command will output the result to the terminal, you have to manually create the corresponding yaml files and then copy (or pipe) the content into them
+- Calling the macros using the `dbt run-operation` command will output the result to the terminal, you have to manually create the corresponding yaml files and then copy (or pipe) the generated content into them
-- `generate_model_yaml` columns can inherit ther description from upstream models ()
+- Using the `generate_model_yaml` macro, columns can inherit their description from upstream models (when the column name is matching with the upstream column)

 ## dbt-osmosis
 ### What is dbt-osmosis